Comparing homological invariants for mapping classes of surfaces: Introduction

-There is another isomorphism of invariants of mapping classes, which is directly related to our conjecture.
-It states that Heegaard Floer homology of a fibered 3-manifold in the second to lowest $spin^c$ structures (evaluating $-2g+4$ on the fiber) equals to fixed point Floer cohomology of the corresponding monodromy: $HF^+(Y^3_\phi\:; \ -2g+4) \cong HF(\phi)$ (where $\phi$ is a mapping class of a closed surface).
-This was proved in \cite{LT} and \cite{KLT}.
-In \cite{LT}, the authors obtained isomorphism between periodic Floer homology, and monopole Floer homology $\widecheck{HM}(Y^3_\phi,c)$ with monotone perturbation.
-The degree 1 summand of periodic Floer homology coincides with fixed point Floer homology, see \cite[Appendix B]{LT}.
-The corresponding summand on the monopole Floer homology side are $spin^c$ structures evaluating $-2g+4$ on the fiber.
-The monotone perturbation there is positive for genus > 2.
-In \cite{KLT}, the authors proved that $\widecheck{HM}_*(Y^3_\phi,c_b) \cong HF^+(Y_\phi^3)$ for balanced perturbation.
-Thus, one has the following sequence of isomorphisms:
+Second, there is another isomorphism of invariants of mapping classes of surfaces, which is directly related to our work.
+Consider a $3$-manifold $Y^3_\phi$, where the subscript $\phi$ indicates that the manifold fibers over the circle $Y^3_\phi \rightarrow S^1$ with the monodromy $ \phi \lefttorightarrow \Sigma $, where $\Sigma$ is a closed surface.
+The statement says that the Heegaard Floer homology in the second lowest $\text{Spin}^c$ structures (evaluating to $-2g+4$ on the fiber) is equal to the fixed point Floer cohomology of the corresponding monodromy: $HF^+_*(Y^3_\phi\:;\: -2g+4) \cong HF^*(\phi)$.
+Assuming the genus is greater than 2, this isomorphism follows from the following chain of isomorphisms:

-Above the 4th and the 5th isomorphisms are \cite[Theorems 31.1.1-2]{KM}, and the 3rd and the 6th isomorphisms are true due to completed version $\widecheck{HM}_\bullet$ being isomorphic to $\widecheck{HM}_*$, because we are in $\widecheck{HM}$ version.